davidmarkclements/seneca-PBKDF2-user/README.md

 This module is a plugin for the Seneca framework.
 It based on [seneca-user](https://github.com/rjrodger/seneca-user) from [Richard Rodger](https://github.com/rjrodger) adding the support of PBKDF2 algorithm for password hashing.

-I basically overwrite the following two seneca-user command, in order to use PbkDf2 algorithm for password hashing:
+It basically overwrite the following two seneca-user command, in order to change the algorithm for password hashing:

    * encrypt_password
    * verify_password